usnistgov/FIPS201/_FIPS201/authentication.md

 - The digital signature on the data element is checked to ensure that it was signed by a trusted source and is unaltered.
 - The reader issues a challenge string to the card and requests a response.
-- The card responds to the previously issued challenge by encrypting the challenge using the symmetric card authentication key.
+- The card responds to the previously-issued challenge by encrypting the challenge using the symmetric card authentication key.
 - The relying system decrypts the card's response with its symmetric key and verifies that it matches the challenge string sent to the card.
 - A unique identifier within the data element is used as input to the authorization check to determine